Penguin (character): The New 52

-The Penguin also played a role in the Black Canary's rebooted origin.
+The Penguin also played a role in Black Canary's rebooted origin.
 In Birds of Prey (vol. 4) #0, Dinah sought to land a job at the Iceberg Lounge, knowing that a lead on the Basilisk organization which she was pursuing would soon spring up there.
 Unfortunately, the Penguin was not in the habit of taking job applications, so she decided to prove her worth by infiltrating the outfit by herself.
 When she arrived in the Penguin's bathroom, he was unimpressed.
 To prove her worth, she demonstrated her special ability: a sonic scream that could shake down the roof, if it were intense enough.
 Naturally, the scream alerted the Penguin's henchmen, and she made short work of them with her martial arts skills.
-Finally impressed, the Penguin hired her, and dubbed her the Black Canary in keeping with the ornithological theme.
+Finally impressed, the Penguin hired her, and dubbed her Black Canary in keeping with the ornithological theme.

 During the "Forever Evil" storyline, the Penguin is among the villains recruited by the Crime Syndicate of America to join the Secret Society of Super Villains.
-With the heroes gone, the Penguin becomes the Mayor of Gotham City and divides the different territories among the inmates of Arkham Asylum.
-Bane retrieves Ignatius Ogilvy (now calling himself "Emperor Blackgate") for the Penguin as part of their agreement.
-When Bane brings him to the Penguin, he tells Emperor Blackgate that the Arkham fighters are not scared of Bane as he does not instill fear as Batman did.
+With the heroes gone, the Penguin becomes the mayor of Gotham City and divides its territories among the inmates of Arkham Asylum.